kailash-manasarovar/statement/docs/timeline/2023/july.md

     - My Spanish is not very good so I always have to have a starting point of English.
     - Here is my first [letter to Concha in English](../../content/documents/letters/Letter%20to%20Concha.pdf).

-- This letter was an attempt to apologize to Concha if I had upset her by mentioning Dominic's students bullying her on Twitter.
+- This letter was an attempt to apologize to Concha if I had upset her by mentioning Domingo's students bullying her on Twitter.
 I was worried about that, even though I never mentioned any names at any time.
 - It's clear from my letter that, at this stage, I have absolutely no idea what's really going on other than that I have been bullied by teachers and staff at the conservatory.
-I assume it was because I wrote the message expressing my feelings to the trumpet teacher in Spanish on Twitter and some angry tweets about Dominic when he didn't respond.
+I assume it was because I wrote the message expressing my feelings to the trumpet teacher in Spanish on Twitter and some angry tweets about Domingo when he didn't respond.
 - Concha was my friend so I felt I could reach out to her.
 - She responded by asking me if I had been abused by the trumpet teacher and, if I had, I was to report it immediately and she would help me.